Tiranuelo Cenizo/Ashy-headed Tyrannulet/Tyranniscus cinereiceps

 Ashy-headed tyrannulet

-The ashy-headed tyrannulet (Phyllomyias cinereiceps) is a species of bird in the family Tyrannidae.
+The ashy-headed tyrannulet (Tyranniscus cinereiceps) is a species of bird in the family Tyrannidae.
 It is found in Colombia, Ecuador, and Peru.

 Foto: Leandro Vargas